-Causal models provide a well-known approach to perturbation conditionals (for example, Pearl 2009; Hitchcock 2023): systems are represented as so-called structural causal models.
+Causal models provide a well-known approach to perturbation conditionals (e.g. Hitchcock 2023; Pearl 2009): systems are represented as so-called structural causal models.
 Perturbations are formalized as interventions changing such models.
-Perturbation conditionals are then taken as structural counterfactuals: 'If φ were made true by an intervention, then ψ would be true.'
-This gives a semantics to perturbation conditionals; there is quite some discussion of their logic (for example, Galles and Pearl 1998; Halpern 2000; Briggs 2012; Zhang 2013; Ibeling and Icard 2020).
-We will pursue a different and novel approach to perturbation conditionals, giving a logic and a semantics for them: we will analyse systems as dynamical systems, and their logic will turn out to be relevant logic.
-We don't oppose the causal model approach, but rather develop a different and we hope enlightening perspective on perturbation conditionals.
+Perturbation conditionals are then taken as structural counterfactuals: 'If φ were made true by an intervention, then ψ would be true'.
+This gives a semantics to perturbation conditionals; there is quite some discussion of their logic (e.g. Briggs 2012; Galles and Pearl 1998; Halpern 2000; Ibeling and Icard 2020; Zhang 2013).
+We will pursue a different and novel approach to perturbation conditionals, giving a logic and a semantics for them: we will analyze systems as dynamical systems, and their logic will turn out to be relevant logic.
+We don't oppose the causal model approach, rather develop a different and hopefully enlightening perspective on perturbation conditionals.

-Our own view gets off the ground by observing that we can rephrase the perturbation conditional (1) as:
+Our own view gets off the ground by observing that we can rephrase the perturbation conditional 1 as:

-(2) For all states y and z of the system, if there is a perturbation moving the system from its current state x to y from which it evolves to z, then if φ holds at y, then ψ holds at z.
+2. For all states y and z of the system, if there is a perturbation moving the system from its current state x to y from which it evolves to z, then if φ holds at y, then ψ holds at z.

-This says that a certain conditional-let's write it as ' $\varphi \rightsquigarrow \psi$ '-holds at the current state x of the system.
-Let's write this as ' $x \vDash \varphi \rightsquigarrow \psi$ '.
-Then we take a ternary relation on the states of the system, Rxyz: 'A perturbation changes the system from state x to y, from which it evolves to z.'
-With this notation, we can further rephrase (1)-that is, $x \vDash \varphi \rightsquigarrow \psi$ -as
+This says that a certain conditional-let's write it ' $\varphi \leadsto \psi$ '-holds at the current state x of the system.
+Let's write this as ' $x \vDash \varphi \leadsto \psi$ '.
+Then we take a ternary relation on the states of the system, Rxyz: 'A perturbation changes the system from state x to y, from which it evolves to z'.
+With this notation, we can further rephrase 1-i.e., $x \vDash \varphi \leadsto \psi$ -as

-(3) For all states y and z with Rxyz, if $y \models \varphi$, then $z \models \psi$.
+3. For all states y and z with Rxyz, if $y \models \varphi$, then $z \models \psi$.

-Now, these are precisely the truth conditions for the conditional in relevant logic, under its widely discussed-and (in)famously abstract- Routley-Meyer semantics (Routley and Meyer 1972a, 1972b, 1973; Routley 1979).
-We will work out this key idea as a precise semantics of perturbation conditionals, whose sound and complete logic is axiomatized by relevant logic.
+Now these are precisely the truth conditions for the conditional in relevant logic, under its widely discussed-and (in)famously abstract-Routley-Meyer semantics (R. Routley 1979; R. Routley and R. Meyer 1972a,b,